LJSkinner/Constituency-Check-CLI/README.md

 ```

 From this point it works the same as the entering the postcode, we can go back with by entering 0 and then you'll be prompted to enter the seat name again.
 If you type exit then it will close or you can just terminate it from the shell.

+I recommend that you alias this command in some way if you plan to use it a lot, regardless of what option you are doing.
+For most Linux & Mac users that will be adding an entry to their .bashrc file, and for Windows users I recommend creating a .bat or .ps1 file and adding it to your path.
+I personally alias to "seatcheck" as it is easy to remember.

 ## Legal

 This project is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
 In no event shall the authors be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.